 Takuro Kuwabara was born in Fukuoka prefecture, southern Japan in 1949.
 His family soon moved to Tokyo before moving overseas when he was seven years of age.
 His progression to becoming an adult was influenced by the cities in which he lived which included over time Hamburg, Chicago and New York.
 He finished senior school at Scarsdale High School and then started studying at The Cooper Union School of Art & Architecture.
 Takuro returned to Tokyo before his studies were completed.

 Originally a conceptual and abstract artist, Takuro discovered digital art quite late in his life and this is where he has excelled.
 He has had solo exhibitions in Tokyo, Nagoya and many other cities across Japan as well as group exhibitions around the world.

 Acoufelt is all about Making Quiet™ in working, learning and living spaces.
-The “Acoustic Art Project” takes the works of a limited number of exceptional artists and makes it available to clients printed on acoustic absorptive material utilising the Acoufelt QuietPrint™ capability.
-This capability combines key material and print technology characteristics that allow the fibres of the acoustic material to be coloured with high precision (high resolution), whilst ensuring that there is no significant impact on the acoustic performance of the base material.
+The “Acoustic Art Project” takes the works of a limited number of exceptional artists and makes it available to clients printed on acoustic absorptive material utilizing the Acoufelt QuietPrint™ capability.
+This capability combines key material and print technology characteristics that allow the fibers of the acoustic material to be colored with high precision (high resolution), whilst ensuring that there is no significant impact on the acoustic performance of the base material.
 As such, architects and designers can choose contemporary artwork prints that are actually noise reducing panels.